Manolo Sanchez (valet): Early life

-Sanchez was born in A Coruña, Spain.
-In 1946 he immigrated to Cuba where he worked as a dishwasher and laborer.
-In 1950 he emigrated, again, to Florida in the United States.
+Sanchez was born in 1929 in Marianao, in Havana, Cuba, to Spanish parents from A Coruña.
+The family returned to A Coruña shortly after his birth.
+In 1946 he returned to Cuba where he worked as a dishwasher and laborer.
+In 1950 he immigrated, again, to the United States and initially resided in the state of Florida.

 Career

 Early years with the Nixons

 Sanchez began working for Richard and Pat Nixon in 1962 after being referred to the couple by Nixon family friend Bebe Rebozo.
 Sanchez and his wife Fina moved into the Nixons' 12-room apartment at 810 Fifth Avenue in New York City.
 Nixon would later describe the Sanchezes as "members of our family in a very special way".
 Twelve years later, when asked by a reporter if he would continue working for Nixon after he left office, Sanchez responded "the boss will not need to ask me.
 Wherever he goes in three years from now, he knows I will go with him".

 On January 15, 1967, Nixon held a dinner at his home during which he decided to run for president of the United States in 1968.
 In attendance were Pat Nixon, the Nixon's children, Nixon's longtime secretary Rose Mary Woods, and Manolo and Fina Sanchez.
 All attendees, except Pat Nixon, encouraged him to seek the Republican nomination.